Lagrangian skeleta of very affine complete intersections: Introduction

-In Section \ref{section:embeddings}, we describe a procedure for thickening the codimension-$r$ complete intersection to a Liouville hypersurface in the cosphere bundle of an $n$-torus, which produces a Liouville sector associated to an open Batyrev--Borisov complete intersection, placing us within the framework of \cite{gps1} and \cite{gps2}.
-This construction serves as the first step in proving Theorem \ref{theorem:comm-diag} and relating open BBCI's with mirror symmetry for Fano toric varieties.
+In Section \ref{section:stabilisation}, we describe a procedure for thickening the codimension $r$ complete intersection to a Liouville hypersurface in the cosphere bundle of an $n$-torus, which produces a Liouville sector associated to an open Batyrev--Borisov complete intersection, placing us within the framework of \cite{gps1} and \cite{gps2}.
+This construction serves as the first step in proving Theorem \ref{theorem:comm-diag} and relating open BBCI's with toric mirror symmetry.
 The intermediate results about positive codimension embeddings of Liouville domains might be of independent interest.

 Finally, Section \ref{section:hms} is devoted to the applications of our results from previous sections to homological mirror symmetry.
 We discuss the B-side mirror in more detail and prove Theorem \ref{theorem:hms-for-bbci} by adapting the techniques from \cite{GS23} to the present setting.
-As an intermediate step to proving Theorem \ref{theorem:comm-diag}, we also prove that natural inclusions of open BBCI's (obtained through the simple observation that by adding up some of the defining equations, one gets a lower codimension complete intersection) correspond to inclusions of the mirror subvarieties inside $\partial X_\Sigma$.
+As an intermediate step to proving Theorem \ref{theorem:comm-diag}, we also prove that natural inclusions of open BBCI's (obtained through the simple observation that by adding up some of the defining equations, one gets a lower codimension complete intersection) correspond to inclusions of the mirror substacks inside $\partial \mX_\Sigma$.

-\ack I would like to thank my advisor, Nick Sheridan, for suggesting this project, for many fruitful discussions and for helpful comments on an earlier draft.
-I would also like to thank Sheel Ganatra for explaining his work, and to Andrew Hanlon, Jeff Hicks, Kai Hugtenburg and Sukjoo Lee for useful conversations.
+\ack I would like to thank my advisor, Nick Sheridan, for suggesting this project, for many fruitful discussions and for helpful comments on the first draft.
+I would also like to thank Sheel Ganatra for explaining his work, and to Andrew Hanlon, Jeff Hicks, Kai Hugtenburg and Sukjoo Lee for useful conversations, and I am grateful to Arend Bayer and Georgios Dimitroglou Rizell for their comments on an earlier version of the manuscript.
 This work was supported by the ERC Starting Grant 850713 – HMS.